-Comments on the First Exposure Draft and Responses
+Comment on the Second Exposure Draft and Response

-The first exposure draft of the proposed revision of ASOP No. 32, Social Insurance, was issued in October 2018 with a comment deadline of February 1, 2019.
-Seven comment letters were received, some of which were submitted on behalf of multiple commentators, such as by firms or committees.
+The second exposure draft of the proposed revision of ASOP No. 32, Social Insurance, was issued in December 2019 with a comment deadline of February 14, 2020.
+One comment letter was received.
 For purposes of this appendix, the term "commentator" may refer to more than one person associated with a particular comment letter.
-The ASOP No. 32 Task Force carefully considered all comments received, and the ASB reviewed (and modified, where appropriate) the changes proposed by the Task Force.
+The ASOP No. 32 Task Force and the ASB carefully considered the comment received.

-Summarized below are the significant issues and questions contained in the comment letters and the responses to each.
-Minor wording or punctuation changes that were suggested but not significant are not reflected in the appendix, although they may have been adopted.
+Summarized below is the significant issue contained in the comment letter and the response.
+Minor wording or punctuation changes that are suggested but not significant are not reflected in the appendix, although they may have been adopted.

-The term "reviewers" in appendix 2 includes the Task Force and the ASB.
-Unless otherwise noted, the section numbers and titles used in appendix 2 refer to those in the first exposure draft.
+The term "reviewers" in appendix 2 includes the ASOP No. 32 Task Force and the ASB.
+Unless otherwise noted, the section number and title used in appendix 2 refer to those in the second exposure draft.